Tomato Bruschetta Recipe for Canning

-The recipe I am using for water bath canning Bruschetta comes from the Ball Complete Book of Home Preserving called Bruschetta in a Jar (page 223).
+The recipe I am using for water bath canning Bruschetta comes from the Ball Complete Book of Home Preserving called Bruschetta in a Jar.

 My Equipment for Canning Homemade Bruschetta